-No. Recommendation Status of Incorporation of Advisory Committee Recommendations ^[a] Comments How the Public Draft of the Conservation Strategy can address this Recommendation How the Working Draft of the 2022 CVFPP Update can address this Recommendation 106a State and/or Federal agencies should designate a high-level person (or team of people) to better identify where permitting requirements align across agencies on multiple-benefit project implementation on or near SPFC facilities and disclose where alignment is not possible.
+No. Recommendation ^[a] Status of Incorporation of Advisory Committee Recommendations ^[b] Comments How the 2022 Conservation Strategy Addresses this Recommendation 106b Intra-agency leadership vision is communicated down to staff level and across divisions within agencies to provide guidance on what project champions and agency staff can do to navigate implementation challenges, while ensuring project expectations are clearly articulated from the leadership and staff level.
 6 - Outside the scope of CVFPP and Conservation Strategy.
-Promoting agency coordination is a priority of the CVFPP and efforts are ongoing, but directing actions of other agencies is outside the scope of the CVFPP.
-(Refer to 105b, P02, P03) Not Applicable (Table 3-3 #01) Establish an intra-agency, basin-specific task force of high-level decision makers and staff to (S): Review existing agency governance and authorities to identify overlapping authorities and propose meaningful recommendations for reconciliation between and among local, State, and federal levels of government to improve implementation of flood projects, particularly in rural and underserved communities.
-106b Intra-agency leadership vision is communicated down to staff level and across divisions within agencies to provide guidance on what project champions and agency staff can do to navigate implementation challenges, while ensuring project expectations are clearly articulated from the leadership and staff level.
+Directing the actions of other agencies is outside the jurisdiction of the CVFPP (refer to 106a).
+Not applicable.
+106c Commitment from agency staff and project proponents to follow a dispute resolution process when challenges arise (with an emphasis of working with agency at the staff level from the bottom up.)
+If the "Cutting the Green Tape Initiative" works well on restoration projects, expand this effort for Multi- Benefit Project's.
 6 - Outside the scope of CVFPP and Conservation Strategy.
-Directing actions of other agencies is outside the jurisdiction of the CVFPP.
-(Refer to 106a) Not Applicable Refer to I06a 106c Commitment from agency staff and project proponents to follow a dispute resolution process when challenges arise (with an emphasis of working with agency at the staff level from the bottom up.)
-If the "Cutting the Green Tape Initiative" works well on restoration projects, expand this effort for Multi-Benefit Project's.
-6 - Outside the scope of CVFPP and Conservation Strategy.
-The "Cutting the Green Tape Initiative" aligns with the goals of the CVFPP, but implementing this level of detail is outside the scope of the document.
-(Refer to P06a) Not Applicable Refer to P06a 107a Promote early engagement and coordination with regulatory agencies to improve permitting and conservation outcomes: RFMPs should provide the forum for early agency engagement coordination.
-RFMPs should convene quarterly or bi-annual meeting (virtual meeting sufficient) to share progress and obtain agency input on Multi-benefit projects Develop a protocol for minimum description of a multi-benefit project to create a productive, early engagement with state and federal 1 - Included in Conservation Strategy Public Draft.
-2 - Considered for inclusion in CVFPP Public Draft.
+The "Cutting the Green Tape Initiative" aligns with the goals of the CVFPP, but implementing this level of detail is outside the scope of the document (refer to P06a).
+Not applicable.
+107a Promote early engagement and coordination with regulatory agencies to improve permitting and conservation outcomes: RFMPs should provide the forum for early agency engagement coordination.
+RFMPs should convene quarterly or bi-annual meeting (virtual meeting sufficient) to share progress and obtain agency input on Multi-benefit projects.
+Develop a protocol for minimum description of a multi-benefit project to create a productive, early engagement with state and federal regulators to get "not-regulatory, pre-permitting" guidance on projects.
+Marry protocol recommendation with list of funding sources.
+Project proponents should work within the RFMP structure to host workshops with multiple agencies and stakeholders early in the planning process and goals, incorporate meaningful fish and wildlife enhancements, and identify ways to ways to avoid and minimize biological impacts and associated mitigation requirements.
+1 - Included in Conservation Strategy.
+2 - Included in CVFPP.
 3 - Considered for use as guidance or best management practices to inform other program or planning activities.
 Part of a broader strategy to coordinate with regulatory agencies.
-Early engagement and agency coordination is a key component of the CVFPP/Conservati on Strategy.
-(Refer to 102, P02, P25) (Table 3-8) Promote early engagement and coordination with regulatory agencies to improve the permitting process and conservation outcomes.
-DWR, project proponents, and RFMPs may benefit by convening workshops and meetings with the regulatory agencies when developing project priority lists and during project (Table 3-8 #08) Secure annual dedicated funding to continue and expand the successful Regional Flood Management Plan Program, which will support the six planning regions and facilitate the following (S/L): Establish a collaborative forum for early agency engagement and coordination where project proponents (e.g., State or local partners) can share progress and obtain agency input
+Early engagement and agency coordination is a key component of the CVFPP and Conservation Strategy (refer to 102, P02, and P25).
+Table 3-8: Promote early engagement and coordination with regulatory agencies to improve the permitting process and conservation outcomes.
+DWR, project proponents, and RFMPs may benefit by convening workshops and meetings with the regulatory agencies when developing project priority lists and during project design.

+How the 2022 CVFPP Update Addresses this Recommendation Refer to I06a.
+Refer to P06a. ne Table 3.3 #08: Secure annual dedicated funding to continue and expand the successful Regional Flood Management Plan Program, which will support the six planning regions and facilitate the following: Establishment of a collaborative forum for early agency engagement and coordination where project proponents (e.g., State or local partners) can share progress and obtain agency input.